 Maximize Conversions: If you want to optimize for conversions but just want to spend your entire budget instead of targeting a specific CPA, you can use Maximize Conversions.

 Maximize Conversion Value: If you want to optimize for conversion value but just want to spend your entire budget instead of targeting a specific ROAS, you can use Maximize Conversion Value.

 Enhanced cost per click (eCPC): If you want to adjust your manual bids to maximize conversions automatically, you can use ECPC.
 It’s an optional feature you can use with Manual CPC bidding.

 If you’re focusing on gaining clicks to generate traffic to your website, there are two cost-per-click bid strategies to consider.

 Manual CPC bidding: This lets you manage your maximum CPC bids yourself.
-You can set different bids for each ad group in your campaign or for individual keywords or placements.
+You can set bids for each ad group in your campaign or individual keywords or placements.
 If you’ve found that certain keywords or placements are more profitable, you can use manual bidding to allocate more of your advertising budget to those keywords or placements.

 If you want to focus on visibility, you can try one of the following bid strategies to help maximize visibility:

 Target Impression Share: automatically sets bids with the goal of showing your ad on the absolute top of the page, on the top of the page, or anywhere on the page of Google search results.